FiboFX/Snake/README.md

 # SnakePhaser
+Used frameworks: Phaser
+# How to run
-If you want to run this project, You need Apache server.
+You need apache server.